With a newborn, you’re going to be up in the middle of the night.

 A Cheap Alternative: Plug-in Night Lights

 Another favorite is the LumiPets Night Light.
 Yes, this thing is designed for little kids, but works great for parents as a nursing/up-at-night light.
-You can choose from 8 different colors (including red, yay!); and this silicone night light has different brightness levels, can be turned on/off by tapping (this is optional), has a long-lasting rechargeable battery, and has different auto shut-off options.
+You can choose from 9 different colors (including red, yay!) and more than a dozen animals/designs.
+This soft/squishy silicone night light also has different brightness levels, can be turned on/off by tapping (this is optional), has a long-lasting rechargeable battery, and has different auto shut-off options.